When I say, “Mortgage Marketing,” what comes to mind?

 However, that client came to you from a realtor, inquiring about a specific property.
 Who are you to tell them they shouldn’t be buying that house right?

 So you begin to look at every way possible to get them approved for that specific house.
-You talk about getting gift money to payoff debt, looking for a co-signer, negotiating a raise at work, all just so they can get in a specific house that they fell in love with because their agent didn’t set proper expectations.
+You talk about getting gift money to pay off debt, looking for a co-signer or negotiating a raise at work.
+All this just so they can get in a specific house that they fell in love with because their agent didn’t set proper expectations.

 Now imagine the same scenario without an agent involved.

 So you have a real conversation about why although buying is better than renting, buying outside your budget can be one of the biggest mistakes you can make.
 You reset expectations by letting them know their target price range should be about 25k-50k lower.
-Although they may be initially bummed about not qualifying for the house they were looking at, you put them in touch with one of your trusted agent partners that know that your prequalification amounts aren’t flexible, and they sell the clients a house that is within their means.
+They may be initially bummed about not qualifying for the house they were looking at.
+However, you put them in touch with one of your trusted agent partners that know that your prequalification amounts aren’t flexible, and they sell the clients a house that is within their means.

 This is an obvious scenario, but there are many other less obvious situations where our relationship with an agent can be in conflict with what you feel the best thing to do for the customer is.
 If your entire business revolves around realtor referrals, what are you going to do in that situation?